Shayan-Sepahvand/M-IBVS/readme.md

-# 🚀AI-Enabled Image-based Visual Servoing Using ROS+Gazebo
+# 🚀 Robust Image-based Visual Servoing of an Aerial Robot Using Self-Organizing Neural Networks

 ## 📖 Overview

-This project implements a computer vision pipeline to detect and track industrial waste containers using YOLOv10.
-By combining 2D object detection with camera intrinsics and the bin's known physical dimensions, the system accurately estimates the full 3D spatial trajectory of the container.
+The problem of robust image-based visual servoing of an aerial robot for tracking a moving vehicle is addressed in this brief.
+First, a camera perspective projection model is used with a coordinate frame attached to the quadrotor with a fixed relative pose with respect to it.
+Extensive ROS Gazebo simulations and real-world experiments are conducted to assess the effectiveness of this method

 ## ⚙️ Requirements